petermatts/petermatts/Repos.md

 - Runtime Analysis Parser
   - Parse through code and generate a runtime analysis in big-O notation
   - Might be difficult but could be really cool
-- Library/documentation of all algorithms
+- Library/documentation of all algorithms (CSALGODB)
   - https://en.wikipedia.org/wiki/List_of_algorithms
   - Like a application that displays all algorithms categorized
     - number theoretic, graph, sort, etc.